emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

 - Strategy has no access to the board it's supposed to operate on, unless the 'optional' argument for a board is given in the constructor.
 This does not make sense for a component that's supposed to plan actions based on current state of game.
+- Strategy methods return True or False depending on whether the action based on the strategy has been enacted on the board.
+- Strategy has no reference to rule checker.
+It has the basic rules of Santorini baked into its logic.
+- Strategy exposes private methods
+- Interface is hopeless and not salvagable.
+It only delivers the needs of the testing harnesses and doesn't serve the purpose of planning next moves in a game.

 - Referee seems to be the "rule checker" for the player.
 It has a check method that checks if given action is valid.